Before you ride please check trail status on our Facebook or Instagram.

 SCUM manage 3 MTB trail Networks - Coondoo, Superbowl and Butterfly - just South of Nowra within the Shoalhaven.
 All trails are managed under an agreement with Forestry Corporation NSW.
+If you're looking for a quick spin or a full day in the bush, "Come and ride with SCUM".

 Please note: There is no running water, toilet facilities or garbage bins at any of the SCUM trail networks.
 Please leave no trace!

-COONDOO - Cross Country (XC)
+'COONDOO' - Cross Country (XC).

 Located 15 minutes south of Nowra, the Coondoo trail network is much loved amongst the MTB community and recognised as offering one of the South Coast’s best XC race loops as well as an accessible and fun MTB experience for all levels of rider.
 Coondoo provides a diverse 10km XC loop with various configurations and loop lengths possible.
 There are plenty of features including jumps, berms, bridges, drops, step ups, rock sections and plenty of quality single track!
 The Coondoo trail doesn’t have significant changes in altitude but offers fast, flowy sections with a range techy features (with A and B lines).
 Not only will you love the riding but the Currambene/Nowra Forest flora and fauna are magnificent with Waratahs and Red and Yellow crested Cockatoo's amongst the myriad of native species on view.